ArtifexSoftware/MuPDF.NET/README.md

 ## About
 MuPDF.NET adds C# bindings and abstractions to MuPDF, a lightweight PDF, XPS, and eBook viewer, renderer, and toolkit.
 Both MuPDF.NET and MuPDF are maintained and developed by Artifex Software, Inc.

 **MuPDF.NET4LLM** extends MuPDF.NET with LLM/RAG helpers: PDF-to-Markdown conversion, layout parsing, and document structure analysis.
-It is designed for use with LlamaIndex and similar RAG pipelines.
+It is designed for use with RAG (Retrieval-Augmented Generation) pipelines and integration with LLMs.
 MuPDF.NET4LLM is included in the main MuPDF.NET package, or you can install it as a separate package: [MuPDF.NET4LLM on NuGet](https://www.nuget.org/packages/MuPDF.NET4LLM).
 See [MuPDF.NET4LLM/README.md](MuPDF.NET4LLM/README.md) for details.

 ## Prerequisites